creek-service/basic-kafka-streams-demo/docs/_demo/04-service-descriptor.md

 Services from other aggregates should only use the aggregate's public API defined in an [aggregate descriptor][aggDescriptor].
 {: .notice--info}

-This demo will use the [Kafka Streams extension][ksExt], and the service descriptor will include an _input topic_, which the service will consume, and an _output topic_, which the service will produces to.
+This demo will use the [Kafka Streams extension][ksExt], and the `handle-occurrence-service`'s descriptor will define a `twitter.tweet.text` _input topic_, which the service will consume, and a `twitter.handle.usage` _output topic_, which the service will produces to.

+**Note:** To keep this tutorial self-contained, the service's input topic is _owned_ by the service.
+It would be more common for an upstream service or aggregate to own the topic and for the topic's definition to be imported from there.
+This will be covered in a later tutorial.
+{: .notice--warning}

+[todo]: http:// update note above with link to the tutorial on linking aggregates together.

 ## Define the topic resources

-The aggregate template provided a shell service descriptor in the repository named `ReverseServiceDescriptor.java`.
+The aggregate template provided a shell service descriptor in the repository named `HandleOccurrenceServiceDescriptor.java`.
-Add the following to `ReverseServiceDescriptor.java` to define the service's input and output topic:
+Add the following to the class to define the service's input and output topics:

 {% highlight java %}
 {% include_snippet includes-1 %}